What is benchmarking?

 The limitations of benchmarking data

-Benchmarking data is a great means to get direct comparisons when testing devices, but it does have its limits.
-In the past companies have been caught “gaming” benchmarks.
-This can be done in a variety of ways, like forcing the device to focus just on running the benchmark test when its software detects it is running, artificially raising the score in the process.
+Benchmarking data is a great way to directly compare different devices, but it does have its limits.
+In the past, companies have been caught ‘gaming’ benchmarks; this can be done in a variety of ways, like forcing the device to focus just on running the benchmark test when its software detects it is running, artificially raising the score in the process.